sasagawa888/eisl/documents/BENCH.md

 # Benchmark
-I applied the benchmark test written by Julian to Easy-ISLisp. see bench folder.
+I applied the benchmark test written by Mr. Jullien to Easy-ISLisp. see bench folder.

 # Constraint